kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 See the [Live Migration](./live_migration.md) docs for more details.

 Once the VM is migrated, the interface will not exist in the migration target pod.

+>**Note**: It is recommended to avoid performing migrations in parallel to an unplug operation.
+> It is safer to assure unplug succeeded or at least reached the VMI specification before issuing a migration.

 ### Virtio Limitations
 The hotplugged interfaces have `model: virtio`.
 This imposes several